s-xiang/git-meta/README.md

 The next section presents our architecture for implementing a mono-repo using Git submodules.
-We describe the overall repository structure, solutions to collaboration problems, name-partitioning strategies, and server-side validations.
+We describe the overall repository structure, solutions to collaboration problems, forking strategies, and server-side validations.

 Finally, we discuss the two types of tools provided by this project to support the proposed architecture: programs intended to be run as server-side commit